j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 ## Summarizing

-The main idea of the program is create a labyrinth of corridors where a single door in a corridor points to the beginning of the next corridor and continues so on until it reaches the flag.
+The main idea of the program is create a labyrinth of corridors where a single door $r_n$ in a corridor $C_n$ points to the beginning of the next corridor and continues so on until it reaches the flag.
 The following image illustrate this behavior:

 ![Core idea of a representation of the labyrinth.]({{ site.url  }}/assets/images/gctf-2022-misc-segfault-labyrinth-idea.svg)